 For example, if your business has an annual profit of £80,000, then you should set aside £32,000.

 While you might not pay that much, it’s better to have too much set aside than not enough.
-And if you end up paying less, you’ve got a nice little bundle to spend (or invest, or save – it’s up to you what you do with it, really).
-Enjoy!
+And if you end up paying less, you’ll have some spare cash to invest back into your business.

 While your business is still in fledgling mode, you might be working for an employer while you get your hustle going.
 This is perfectly legal – as long as you declare it.

 If you’re getting a wage from an employer, you need to mention this in your annual Self Assessment.
 The good news is that you won’t have to pay Income Tax and National Insurance.
 That’s because this is usually already deducted through the Pay As You Earn (PAYE) scheme.

 Your employer will give you a P60 Form at the end of the tax year, which details your income and taxes paid.
 Include the income tax that has already been deducted from your employer on your Self Assessment.
 HMRC will calculate any additional Income Tax and National Insurance due from your self-employment.
 Don’t worry – you won’t be double taxed.